Spring 2021 Update on International House

 Programming offered at I-House this past semester has included events focused on health and fitness as well as socially distanced in-person social events like the outdoor Welcome Picnic and traditional Ice Cream Socials, which have historically allowed Residents to meet and learn about one another.
 Even the signature warm welcome of the in-person Orientation Night went virtual this year: Design Lead Audrey Pray Jr. ’17 tapped staff from each department, who recorded video greetings to the Residents from a variety of onsite and remote locations.
 Efforts are also underway to provide the same high level of cultural and educational programming for which I-House is known, with the silver lining that these virtual events can be shared with our greater global Alumni as well as current Residents.

 On the Admissions front, it is no surprise that it has not been business as usual.
 “What we’re finding is that we have many applicants and residents interested in living at International House; even with remote learning, they want to be here in New York and make this their home.
 That’s very encouraging.” says Megan Amouzou, Director of Admissions.
 Still, the uncertainty of international travel, the fluctuation of university policies, and the COVID-19 forecasts for coming months make applicants understandably risk-averse.
 In response, I-House has been removing as many barriers as possible, allowing more flexibility with shorter room agreements, accommodations for incoming Residents to quarantine upon arrival, and extended financial assistance.
-Looking to the Spring semester, Admissions Associate for Recruitment Lesley Perez is helping applicants make their decisions “sight unseen” through a series of Resident-led video room tours for the I-House website, providing a real glimpse into daily life in the House.
+Admissions Associate for Recruitment Lesley Perez is helping applicants make their decisions “sight unseen” through a series of Resident-led video room tours for the I-House website, providing a real glimpse into daily life in the House.
 And as always, our Alumni continue to be a strong source of referrals for new residents.

-Want to support International House NY?
+Want to support International House?
 Click below.